galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >    - *"Trim Galore! advanced settings"*: `Full parameter list`
 >       - *"Trim low-quality ends from reads in addition to adapter removal (Enter phred quality score threshold)"*: 20
 >
->          To time low-quality ends (below 20) from reads in addition to adapter removal
+>          To trom low-quality ends (below 20) from reads in addition to adapter removal
 >
 >       - *"Overlap with adapter sequence required to trim a sequence"*: `5`
 >